How To Run 5k In 22 Minutes: Guide + Training Plan

-The 5k is one of the most beloved race distances and certainly the most popular.
-It’s an impressive yet feasible milestone for new runners and offers experienced runners and marathoners the chance to step down the distance and ramp up the speed.
+It’s an impressive yet feasible milestone for new runners, and it offers experienced runners and distance runners coming from half-marathon and marathon training the chance to step down the distance and ramp up the speed.

-Just finishing a 5k can be a great goal, especially for beginners, but if you’ve been running for some time, setting a 5k time goal is a good way to work on your speed and set a PR
+Taking on a couch to 5K training plan and just finishing can be a great goal if it’s your first time, but if you’ve been running for some time, setting a 5K time goal is a good way to work on your speed and set a PR

-Many runners are appropriately challenged by running a 5k in 22 minutes.
-In this guide, we will cover how to run 5k in 22 minutes and provide a training plan to run 5k in 22 minutes.
+Many runners are appropriately challenged by running a 5K in 22 minutes.
+In this guide, we will cover how to do so and provide a sub-22-minute, six-week plan to get you to the finish line on race day.

 A group of people trying to run 5k In 22 minutes.

-You should also be able to run one mile in 7 minutes, as this will be your race pace for 5k in 22 minutes.
+You should also be able to run one mile in 7 minutes, as this will be your race pace.

 A road race.

-Our 22-minute 5k training plan involves running 4-5 days per week and resting at least one.
+Our 22-minute 5K training plan involves running 4-5 days per week and resting at least once.
 You should be able to run 3-4 miles comfortably without stopping and have about 5-10 hours per week to train.

 Long Runs

 You’ll have a long run just about every week.
-It serves as your primary endurance-building workout that gets progressively longer to help your body to improve your aerobic capacity, muscular endurance, and mental strength.
+It is your primary endurance-building workout, and it gets progressively longer to help your body improve your aerobic capacity, muscular endurance, and mental strength.

 Long runs increase your mitochondrial density so that your muscles get more efficient at burning fat and producing energy aerobically.
-They strengthen your muscles, joints, bones, and connective tissues, along with your heart and lungs.
+They strengthen your muscles, joints, bones, connective tissues, heart, and lungs.

 A close-up of people's leg while running.